-CAS/USOE/USON accept College-Level Examination Program (CLEP) scores from the computer-based testing equal to or exceeding 50 in the following areas: English, Humanities, Math, Natural Science, and Social Science.
+CAS/USOE/USON accept College-Level Examination Program (CLEP) scores from the computerbased testing equal to or exceeding 50 in the following areas: English, Humanities, Math, Natural Science, and Social Science.
 The Advanced Placement Tests (AP) are accepted with a score of 3 or higher.
 Students who have successfully completed courses in the International Baccalaureate Program (IB) may receive credit for scores of 4 and above.

 The SPGS defines assessed credits as those not earned at a regionally accredited college.
 Assessed credits may be those earned through a variety of learning experiences.
-Students are referred to the External Sources of Credit section of this catalog (p.
-31) for further information.
+Students are referred to the SPGS/GSOE catalog for further information.